Jey Uso Picks Up Win Over Dominick Mysterio

 Posted By: Michael Rice on Aug 06, 2021

-During tonight's WWE SmackDown, after a quick backstage segment, Dominick Mysterio went up against Jy of The Usos in a singles competition.
+During tonight's WWE SmackDown, after a quick backstage segment, Dominick Mysterio went up against Jey of The Usos in a singles competition.

 It was a quick descent match seeing Dominick hit a sunset set flip into the barricade at one point.